eoadeka/CI-CD-Pipeline-Optimisation/README.md

                 - Enter Jenkinsfile as Script Path
             - Save
 4. Set up Artifactory (to store build artifacts)
-    a.
-Install and Initial Setup
+    - Install and Initial Setup
         - Download on local machine (windows) from https://tinyurl.com/yk8mv856 *this link has been shortened
         - Extract All
         - Move extracted folder to This PC